RoseAndres/weather_or_not/README.md

 * Change the value of `REDIS_URL` to the url of your redis store (`redis://localhost:6379/0` by default, if you installed via Homebrew and are running it locally)

 ## CREDENTIALS
-Request the `master.key` file from another team member to enable your instance of the app's encrypted credentials.
+Request the `master.key` file from another team member and place it into the `config` directory to enable your instance of the app to use the encrypted credentials.
 You will not be able to use them without that file.

 NOTE: once you have obtained this file **DO NOT COMMIT IT**.
 This will compromise the encrypted credentials.